AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Groups/agora_chat_group_rn.md

 #### Unblock a chat group

-Chat group members can call `unblockGroup` to unblock a chat group.
+All chat group members can call `unblockGroup` to unblock a chat group.

 The following code sample shows how to unblock a chat group: